Invasion of Naples (1806): Campo Tenese

 The left wing under Damas numbered about 14,000 soldiers, of whom half were regulars.
 His force occupied a strong position near Campotenese with his troops behind breastworks.
 His force was posted in a 1500 yd wide valley with both flanks protected by mountains.
 The entry and exit points to the valley were narrow defiles.
 The pass behind the Neapolitans was the weak point in the defensive scheme.
-Damas put nine battalions in the first line defending three artillery redoubts.
-The first line was supported by cavalry and the balance of his force was deployed in a second line.
+Damas put nine battalions in the first line, defending three artillery redoubts.
+The first line was supported by cavalry, and his force balance was deployed in a second line.
 He did not post any troops to cover the mountains on either flank.

 Reynier's troops moved out on the morning of 9 March.
-They were favored by a wind which blew snow in the eyes of the defenders.
+They were favored by a wind blowing snow in the defenders' eyes.
 The French general put one brigade in his front line, organized a flanking column to turn the Neapolitan right flank, and posted Verdier in charge of the reserve.
 It was 3:00 PM before all was ready.
-In single file, Reynier's light infantry negotiated the cliffs on Damas' right flank and eventually came out behind their adversaries.
+Reynier's light infantry negotiated the cliffs on Damas' right flank in a single file and eventually came out behind their adversaries.
 They spread into a swarm of skirmishers and attacked, sowing confusion.
 Meanwhile, General of Brigade Louis Fursy Henri Compère led the frontal assault.
-The main attack first engaged the Neapolitans in a musketry duel then stormed forward to capture one of the redoubts.
-The Neapolitan line unraveled and the men bolted for the exit defile.
-Soon the pass was choked by fleeing soldiers, allowing the French to capture about 2,000 of their enemies, including two generals.
-In the Battle of Campo Tenese, Neapolitan casualties numbered 3,000, while all their artillery and baggage was captured.
+The main attack first engaged the Neapolitans in a musketry duel, then stormed forward to capture one of the redoubts.
+The Neapolitan line unraveled, and the men bolted for the exit defile.
+Soon, the pass was choked by fleeing soldiers, allowing the French to capture about 2,000 of their enemies, including two generals.
+In the Battle of Campo Tenese, Neapolitan casualties numbered 3,000, while all their artillery and baggage were captured.
 French losses were unknown but light.
 This action finished the Neapolitan armies.